makandra/geordi/README.md

 dump-for
 --------

 Dumps the database on your server for a given [Capistrano multistage](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension) deployment target.
+Passing the -s option automatically sources the dump ito your development database.

-    dump-for production
+    dump-for production [-s]

 More information at http://makandracards.com/makandra/1237-script-to-create-and-copy-a-production-dump-to-your-project-root